Kitchen Remodel Timeline: What to Expect at Every Phase

 • It is important to confirm contractor availability before finalizing the construction schedule to prevent subcontractor gaps that are difficult to resolve mid project.

-• Underestimating the complexity of the pre-construction phase, especially permit acquisition and HOA board approvals on restricted properties, often pushes project start dates back by weeks or months.
+• Underestimating the pre-construction phase, especially permit approval and HOA sign-off on restricted properties, often pushes back your start date by weeks or months.

 • Skipping a pre demolition structural assessment on homes with unknown construction history introduces unnecessary risk.
 Hidden issues such as outdated wiring behind walls, corroded gas lines, or deteriorated subfloor structure are far less disruptive when anticipated than when discovered during construction.